ingerjm0/hifi-docs-review/04.script/09.transfer-hfc-tutorial/docs.md

 To add the [entity script](https://s3.amazonaws.com/hifi-docs-scripts/vipZoneEntityScript.js) to the VIP zone:
 1. Upload the [`vipZoneEntityScript.js`](https://s3.amazonaws.com/hifi-docs-scripts/vipZoneEntityScript.js) script to your domain's ATP server.
 	* In Interface, go to **Edit > Asset Browser > Choose File**.
-	* Right-click the script file, then click "Copy URL".
+	* Right-click the script file, then click 'Copy URL'.
-2. In Interface, pull up your HUD or Tablet and go to Create.
+2. In Interface, pull up your HUD or Tablet and go to **Create**.
-3. In the Entity List, select the VIP Zone entity.
+3. In the 'Entity List', select the 'VIP Zone' entity.
-3. In the entity's Properties, scroll down to "Script" and paste the URL you copied into the text box.
+3. In the entity's 'Properties', scroll down to 'Script' and paste the URL you copied into the text box.
 Press Enter.
 4. Lock the zone entity so nobody can change its attributes.

 ### Obtain the Auth Token